Deep Latent State Space Models for Time-Series Generation: Experiments

 We observe that our model outperforms previous continuous-time methods.
-Our model performs less well on extrapolation for Physionet compared to ODE-RNN and latent ODE.
-We postulate that this is due to the high variability granted by our latent space.
+Our model performs less well on extrapolation for Physionet compared to ODE-RNN and latent ODE and we postulate that this is due to the high variability granted by our latent space.
 Since new latent variables are generated as we extrapolate, our model generates paths that are more flexible (hence less predictable) than those of Latent ODE, which instead uses a single latent variable to encode an entire path.
+We also examine \model{}'s ability to perform probabilistic forecasting with CRPS.
+Notice that MSE and CRPS are correlated.
+This is due to the output probability being parameterized by Gaussian with fixed variance for all models, such that the difference between the Gaussian and step CDF is correlated with the difference between their mean.
 We additional observe that our model achieves ELBO of $-669.0$ and $-250.2$ on Physionet interpolation and extrapolation tasks respectively.
 These bounds are much tighter lower bounds than other VAE-based methods, \ie RNN-VAE, which reports $-412.8$ and $-220.2$, and latent ODE, which reports $-410.3$ and $-168.5$.
 We leave additional ELBO comparisons in \Appref{app:exp}.